The Best Hallmark Movies So Far In 2023

 A Nashville Legacy

-Looking for a film filled not only with great performances, but great songs, too?
-"A Nashville Legacy" will not disappoint.
-This Hallmark movie tells the story of Naima (Andrea Lewis), a music fan who moves to Nashville, where she meets and falls in love with successful music producer Damian (Pooch Hall).
-The pair both have a love of music, but, it turns out, Damian's family company may be hiding some secrets.
-It's a fun, exciting journey with a few twists and turns and plenty of love and amazing music along the way.
+A film filled not only with great performances but great songs, too, "A Nashville Legacy" does not disappoint.
+This instant Hallmark classic tells the story of Naima (Andrea Lewis), a music fan who moves to Nashville, Tennessee, where she meets and falls in love with successful music producer Damian (Pooch Hall).
+The pair share a strong love of music, but, as it turns out, Damian's family company may be hiding some secrets.
+"A Nashville Legacy" is a fun, exciting journey with a few twists and turns and plenty of romance and amazing music along the way.

 "Hallmark's been great as far as making sure everything feels authentic and this music vibe is just really, really electric," noted Hall during an on-set interview.
 Added Lewis, "If I could describe this movie in three words: music, family, and then I would say, it's just good old Nashville fun!"
-Well, we are absolutely sold.
+We'd agree.

 The Love Club: Nicole's Pen Pal